 - Learning outcome #1.
-Students will demonstrate the ability to work independently on a research problem, outside of the classroom setting.. - Learning outcome #2.
+Students will demonstrate the ability to work independently on a research problem, outside of the classroom setting and present the results to an audience. - Learning outcome #2.
 Students will demonstrate the ability to modify and extend existing statistical techniques to answer questions posed by health related situations, and to synthesize such research results into acceptable research papers.